Dedication of the Waverley Trail

 Under the headline “Celebrating the roots of the land trust movement,” Kathleen Berge of the Globe’s staff reports how the natural beauty in the Massachusetts Department of Conservation and Recreation’s Beaver Brook Reservation – a site that spans the town line of Belmont and Waltham – has gained national attention from the 1890s to the present day.

 The story includes quotes from trail enthusiasts from near and far: “‘It was the love of these oaks in that place that sparked what is a national and international movement,’ said Rand Wentworth, president of the Land Trust Alliance, a national group based in Washington, D.C.”
+Read the entire story on the Boston Globe’s website.

 Waverley Celebration of Stewardship

 An article in the Belmont Citizen-Herald relays information about the Waverley Trail’s Celebration of Stewardship on Thursday June 18, 2009, including details about the past, present, and future stewards of the trail, as well as information about the two speakers, Richard Sullivan, DCR Commissioner, and Rand Wentworth, President of the national Land Trust Alliance.
-To read the article click here.